Frequently Asked Questions

 What roles can I vote for?

-Our Solent Elections 2024/25 revolve around our Sabbatical Officer and Volunteer Officer positions, including NUS Delegates.
+Our Solent Elections 2024/25 revolve around our Sabbatical Officer and Volunteer Officer positions.
 These are:

 -